rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Any light they produce is derivative and they cannot create ex-nihilo.

 Importantly, demons are completely subject and obedient to God -- not by their choice but by His divine nature.
-This is fortunate for us, as these spirits hate God and want to hurt you and your family.
+This is fortunate for us, as these spirits hate God and want to hurt you and your family (all a consequence of their rebellion).
 Despite their hatred and rebellion, God allows their continued existence so as to serve His will, including the redemption of man.

 These spirits were created good, as God does not create evil.
 God created them with free-will and allows evil only so that good may arise from evil.

 It is worth remembering that evil is not a thing (substance nor energy) in itself.
 Evil is simply the absence of good, much like darkness is simply the absence of light.
-And interestingly, demons are associated with darkness exactly as they are associated with evil.
+And interestingly, demons are associated with darkness exactly as they are associated with evil and death.

-In practical terms, demons work to reduce creation back to chaos and emptiness, back to nothingness, to undo creation as it were.
+In practical terms, demons work to reduce creation back to chaos and emptiness, back to nothingness, to undo creation as it were (which is what it means for a created being to rebel against their uncreated creator).
 In this way, demons can be thought of as chaos monsters, reducing creation back into a formless void (chaotic emptiness).
 Their continued existence is thus inextricably linked to death, where the forces of death are conversely an inextricable part of the continuation of new life.